A-kly/School-Vault/Psych275/Chapter 2 - Communication within the nervous system.md

 ### Refractory Periods
 - **Absolute refractory period:** sodium ion channels are *unresponsive* to further stimulation
 	- A new action potential *cannot* occur
+	- ensures signal *only goes one direction*
+	- 1-2 ms
 - **Relative refractory period:** sodium ion channels *could support another action potential*, but *potassium channels are still open*
 	- A new action potential *can* occur, if the *stimulation is sufficiently strong enough* to overcome the charge
+	- 3-4 ms
 - **Rate Law**: axon encodes stimulus intensity not in the size of its action potential but in its *firing rate*
 # Glial Cells
 - **Nonneural** cells that provide a number of supporting functions to neurons